sandalconsumer/unity-harmonics/README.md

 - This project is still in its **very** early phase.
 I plan to make this project into a cloth engine to be used in games and for industrial purposes.

 ## Planned Features
+- Spring Damping
-- Higher-Order ODE Integrator (RK4) For more accurate Velocity, Position, and Acceleration calculations
+- Higher-Order ODE Integrator (RK4) For more accurate Velocity, Position, and Acceleration calculations with more computation
-- Separation of Spring objects from Body objects for more freedom of usage and simpler construction of spring-mass based meshes and structures
+- Lower-Order ODE Integrator (Euler) for less computation but less accuracy
-- Self-Collisions and collisions with geometric meshes for spring-mass based meshes
+- Collisions with geometric meshes
 - Switching to double-precision mathematics for more precise positions with little to no performance loss
+- Automatic spring-mass mesh generation from 3D Meshes

 ## Setup